-Definition Minimum number of bicycle parking spaces Minimum end of trip facilities Shop or Shopping centre New or redeveloped shopping centres, provide: • For employees - secure bicycle storage for 8% of building staff (based on one person per 60m2 Gross leasable area).
-Secure bicycle parking involves a bicycle locker or bicycle rail in a locked compound/cage; and • visitor facilities: - one space per 500m2 GLA or part thereof for centres under 30,000m2; or - one space per 750m2 GLA or part thereof for centres between 30,000m2 and 50,000m2 and 50,000m2; and - bicycle parking is signposted and within 10m of a major public entrance to the building.
-New or redeveloped shopping centres, provide the following employee facilities, which are continually accessible to employees: • accessible showers at the rate of one shower per 10 bicycle spaces provided or part thereof; • changing facilities adjacent to showers; and • secure lockers in the changing facilities for 20% of building staff (based on one person per 60m2 GLA to cater for walkers, cyclists and other active users.
-Theatre One space per 100m2 GFA.
+Definition Minimum number of bicycle parking spaces Minimum end of trip facilities Shopping centre New or redeveloped shopping centres, provide: • For employees - secure bicycle storage for 8% of building staff (based on one person per 60m2 Gross leasable area).
+Secure bicycle parking involves a bicycle locker or bicycle rail in a locked compound/cage; and • visitor facilities: - one space per 500m2 GLA or part thereof for centres under 30,000m2; or - one space per 750m2 GLA or part thereof for centres between 30,000m2 and 50,000m2; and - bicycle parking is signposted and within 10m of a major public entrance to the building.
+New or redeveloped shopping centres, provide the following employee facilities, which are continually accessible to employees: Theatre One space per 100m2 GFA.
 As determined by Council.